jl-oclinux/SecWinBatchMode/README.md

    There are two buttons in this section: `Property` for the machine properties (where you can change the name and performance parameters, for example) and the Windows `Update` console.

  * A specialized software frame.
-   A button lists all software registered in all registry hives.
+   A button `View` lists all software registered in all registry hives.
    The `R` button opens the console for adding or removing programs.
    The following buttons are optional, depending on your machine:
 	* `B`: Launches the [BleachBit](https://www.bleachbit.org/) program if installed.